yasanglass/yasan-helper-android-persian/README.md

 }
 ```

-You can also use '-SNAPSHOT' to get the snapshot builds.
+You can also use '{branch name}-SNAPSHOT' to get the snapshot builds.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.